Mabtoor-Mabx/Mabtoor-Mabx/README.md

 ## 🔥EDA Web APP

-  Create Web Application for Exploratory Data Analysis in which you can analyze data by just Uploading dataset
+  Create a Web Application for Exploratory Data Analysis in which you can analyse data by just uploading a dataset

   https://mabtoor-mabx-streamlit-apps-eda-web-application-msxmrq.streamlitapp.com/

 ## 🔥Machine Learning Web App

-  Create Machine Learning app in which you can explore 3 different dataset with 3 different classifiers called KNN, SVM and Random Forest
+  Create a Machine Learning app in which you can explore 3 different datasets with 3 different classifiers called KNN, SVM and Random Forest

   https://mabtoor-mabx-streamlit--machine-learning-web-app-updated-r44pds.streamlitapp.com/